An Episode Of Scripted Improv

 Since I was about six at the time, I remember this current group for being the Not Ready For Prime Time Players who were running the show when I started to watch it weekly as it aired.
 So, when Piscopo and eventually Eddie were part of season six, I figured that entire group stuck together until Lorne returned because keep in mind, I was after all just a child.

-The weird thing is, I bracing myself to have my childhood memories of my favorite show completely ruined but I ended up loving season 6, that is, until the new production team took over.
+The weird thing is, I’m bracing myself to have my childhood memories of my favorite show completely ruined, but I ended up loving season 6, that is until the new production team took over.
 Now, I'm back to bracing myself for my original concerns with this cast because I'm not really liking them right off the bat but I'm pretty sure that I'll eventually come around.

 I guess this might be why this feels so much like scripted improv.
 I'm sure most of these actors just came over from Second City and were still in an improv state of mind and using material from their characters that have already worked in the past.

 Oh well, though I'm not all that impressed with this episode, I'm finding that I'm always underwhelmed whenever they first implement something new.
-Though that doesn't mean I lighten up to everything but I do end up giving everything a chance.
+Though that doesn't mean I lighten up to everything, I do end up giving everything a chance.